 If you believe that your employer has intentionally misclassified you as an independent contractor to avoid paying benefits and compensation you deserve, our wage and hour attorneys know how to fight back.
 Our legal team will assess the validity of your claim and choose the best course of action.

 If you have been misclassified as an independent contractor, chances are others have been as well.
 Under these circumstances, an effective way to hold an employer accountable is through a class or collective action.
 A class-action lawsuit combines the claims of numerous individuals who have suffered similar harm to maximize the value of claims.
 Such an approach can bring to bear significant pressure on a business which can not only prompt the employer to settle the matter fairly but also refrain from similar misconduct going forward.

 In any event, we will leverage our trial experience and negotiating skills to make sure that you are fairly compensated.
-Depending on the circumstances, you may be able to recover back pay, compensatory damages, punitive damages, as well as attorneys’ fees and legal costs.
+Depending on the circumstances of misclassification, you may be able to recover back pay, compensatory damages, punitive damages, as well as attorneys’ fees and legal costs.
 This means that you will not pay any fees to us until we win your case.
 Please contact our office today for a free evaluation of your case.
 When you consult the wage and hour attorneys at Lipsky Lowe, you will have strength in your corner.